awsdocs/aws-sct-user-guide/doc_source/CHAP_Installing.md

 1. Verify that the digital signature is from Amazon Services LLC\.

-## Installing the required database drivers<a name="CHAP_Installing.JDBCDrivers"></a>
+## Downloading the required database drivers<a name="CHAP_Installing.JDBCDrivers"></a>

-For AWS SCT to work correctly, install the JDBC drivers for your source and target database engines\.
-If you use a virtual target database platform, you don't need to install the JDBC driver for your target database engine\.
+For AWS SCT to work correctly, download the JDBC drivers for your source and target database engines\.
+If you use a virtual target database platform, you don't need to download the JDBC driver for your target database engine\.
 For more information, see [Using virtual targets](CHAP_Mapping.VirtualTargets.md)\.

 After you download the drivers, you give the location of the driver files\.
 For more information, see [Storing driver paths in the global settings](#CHAP_Installing.JDBCDrivers.Settings)\.

 You can download the database drivers from the following locations\.

 **Important**
-Install the latest version of the driver available\.
+Download the latest version of the driver available\.
 The following table includes the lowest version of database driver supported by AWS SCT\.

 ****